-Pediatric Use: Rates of adverse reactions were similar in both the ondansetron and placebo groups in pediatric patients eceiving ondansetron (a single 0.1-mg/kg dose for pediatric patients weighing 40 kg or less, or 4 mg for pediatric patients weighing more than 40 kg) administered intravenously over at least 30 seconds.
-Diarrhea was seen more frequently in patients taking Ondansetron (2%) compared with placebo (< 1%) in the 1-month to 24-month age-group.
-These patients were receiving multiple concomitant perioperative and postoperative medications.
+Pediatric Use: Rates of adverse reactions were similar in both the ondansetron and placebo groups in pediatric patients receiving ondansetron (a single 0.1-mg/kg dose for pediatric patients weighing 40 kg or less, or 4 mg for pediatric patients weighing more than 40 kg) administered intravenously over at least 30 seconds.
+Diarrhea was seen more frequently in patients taking Ondansetron (2%) compared with placebo (< 1%) in the 1-month to 24-month agegroup.
+These patients were receiving multiple concomitant periopera ive and postoperative medications

+Postmarketing Experience

-Postmarketing Experience The following adverse reactions have been identified during post-approval use of ondansetron.
+The following adverse reactions have been identified during post-approval use of ondansetron.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
-The reactions have been chosen for inclusion due to a combination of their 8.4 Pediatric Use seriousness, frequency of reporting, or potential causal connection to ondansetron.
+The reactions have been chosen for inclusion due to a combination of their seriousness, frequency of reporting, or potential causal connection to ondansetron Cardiovascular

-rrhythmias (including ventricular and supraventricular tachycardia, premature ventricular contractions, and atrial fibrillation), oradycardia, electrocardiographic alterations (including second-degree heart block, QT/QTc interval prolongation, and ST segment depression), palpitations, and syncope.
-Rarely and predominantly with intravenous ondansetron, transient ECG changes, including QT/QTc interval prolongation have been reported [see Warnings and Precautions (5.2)].

-Myocardial ischemia was reported predominantly with intravenous administration [see Warnings and Precautions (5.4)].
+Arrhythmias (including ventricular and supraventricular tachycardia premature ventricular contractions, and atrial fibrillation), bradycardia cardiographic alterations (including second-degree hear block, QT/QTc interval prolongation, and ST segment depression) palpitations, and syncope.
+Rarely and predominantly with intravenous ondansetron, transient ECG changes, including QT/QTc interval prolongation have been reported [see Warnings and Precautions Myocardial ischemia was reported predominantly with intravenous administration [see Warnings and Precautions (5.4)].
 Flushing: Rare cases of hypersensitivity reactions, sometimes severe (e.g., anaphylactic reactions, angioedema, bronchospasm, cardiopulmonary arrest, hypotension, laryngeal edema, laryngospasm, shock, shortness of breath, stridor) have also been reported.
-A positive lymphocyte transformation test to ondansetron has been reported, which suggests immunologic sensitivity
+A positive lymphocyte transformation test to ondansetron has been reported, which suggests immunologic sensitivity to ondansetron

 Liver enzyme abnormalities have been reported.
 Liver failure and death have been reported in patients with cancer receiving concurrent medications, including potentially hepatotoxic cytotoxic chemotherapy and antibiotics.
-Local Reactions with abnormalities of accommodation, has also been reported.